 Congratulations!
 You’re on your way to being a homeowner.
 The first step, and one of the most valuable ones, is to gain as much information and education as possible before jumping in.
 Not being prepared only leads to disappointment and frustration, not to mention confusion about the buying process.
-I want to explain the process and the steps involved so that you can make a better decision on buying your first home in Palm Desert, Palm Springs, and surrounding areas.
+I want to explain the process and the steps involved so that you can make a better decision on buying your first home in Palm Desert, La Quinta, and surrounding areas.

 Know how much you can afford before you look at homes.
 I can’t stress the importance of this first step.
 If you’re applying for financing and a home loan you’ll need to know how much you can afford before looking at properties.
 If you start looking at homes first and find one you love only to discover later that you can’t afford it, it can be very discouraging.
 Sit down with a lender, go over your finances, discuss your income and your outgo and the mortgage officer or lender will offer you a letter of pre-approval stating that you’ve already done your financial homework and are prepared to purchase a property.